CloudSkills/azure-functions/3-Managing-Authentication-and-Secrets/3-Managing-Authentication-and-Secrets.md

 ![step2-3-resource-group-tags](images/step2-3-resource-group-tags.png)

 This capability provides you with effectively an unlimited range of options on configuring role-based access control to your Azure resources to then manage and maintain them using Azure Functions.
-In the last section of this post, you will learn how to access secrets stored in Azure Key Vault such as password and API keys securely from your function.
+In the final step of this post, you will learn how to access secrets stored in Azure Key Vault such as passwords and API keys securely from your function.

 ## Step 3 — Accessing Secrets from Azure Key Vault

 Occasionally you will want your function to connect to an endpoint that it is not authorized to by default.
 This could be an Azure resource, such as the guest operating system of a virtual machine, or it could be an external service such as an alerting system.
 Hopefully it goes without saying, but just in case, it is not a good idea to save these secrets in the `run.ps1` file in clear text.
 Historically, the method was to create a new "application setting" within the function app which has a name and a value.
 The application settings can be called from the PowerShell function by using an environment variable such as `$env:AppSettingName`.
 Application settings are encrypted at rest and are transmitted over an encrypted channel, but they can still be exposed in plain text and there are no advanced secrets management capabilities such as versioning or auditing.

 In late 2018 Microsoft announced support for accessing Azure Key Vault secrets from a function app.
 The good news (for backward compatibility) is that it still uses the function application setting, instead of putting the secret itself in the value, you enter a reference to the Azure Key Vault secret.

 In this step you will add an application setting and store the value directly in the application setting.
 Next, you will create a new Azure Key Vault, provide the managed identity we created in Step 2 access to the Key Vault, create a new secret within the Key Vault and finally, update the value of the application setting to reference the Key Vault Secret instead of storing the value directly.

 First, select your function app in the Azure Portal, click on **Platform features** and then click on **Configuration**.